veloblank/creating-column-based-layouts-in-css-v-000/README.md

 layout option that degrades gracefully.

 ## Objectives

 1. Explain how to create column layouts using `float`
 2. Explain how to create column layouts using "flexbox"
-2. Explain how to create column layouts using CSS columns
 3. Explain how to create column layouts using `grid`
+4. Explain how to create column layouts with CSS columns

 ## Explain how to Create Column Layouts Using `float`